umbraco/UmbracoDocs/Umbraco-Uno/Working-With-Forms/Adding-a-form-to-a-widget/index.md

 ![Regular Umbraco Forms](images/Regular-form.png)

-The second option is to add the form through the grid widget.
-This is not the same set up as in the regular widget.
-However, the way you add the form is the same as the first option go to the section of the widget that says ***Form*** and then press add and select the form you want.
+The second option is to add the form through a Grid widget.
+The setup here is slightly different than with the Umbraco Forms widget.
+However, the way you add the form is the same as the first option.
+Go to the section of the widget that says ***Form*** and then click "Add" to select the form you want.

 ![Grid Umbraco Forms](images/Grid-forms.png)